 2. Count physical inventory

-Make sure inventory counts match the quantities in your inventory solutions software.
+Make sure you have your inventory system in place for accurate inventory counts that match the quantities in your inventory solutions software.
 With proper inventory tracking and inventory forms, you’ll be able to track discrepancies and investigate where the issues are coming from.

 3. Keep an eye on operations

-Observe order fulfillment, warehouse inventory processes, and other equipment like forklifts to ensure safety compliance and maximum efficiency.
+Observe order fulfillment, warehouse inventory processes, warehouse employees, warehouse quality control, and also other equipment like forklifts to ensure safety compliance and maximum efficiency.
 OSHA procedures are no joke and must be taken seriously.
 You do not want to be hit with OSHA fines or lawsuits from injured employees.
-Health and safety should come first.
+Health and safety warehouse processes should come first.

 4. Talk to workers